MoonRaker58/single-page-blank-template-with-scss/README.md

-This is a blank html project that uses scss for styling.
+This is a minimal html project that uses scss for styling.
 There is an index page and then 2 example form pages.

 This is based on following [this YouTube playlist](https://www.youtube.com/playlist?list=PLillGF-Rfqba3xeEvDzIcUCxwMlGiewfV) by Traversy Media